pangkahhwee/Data-Science/Exploratory Data Analysis(EDA)/README.md

 scatter_matrix: Creates a grid of scatter plots for multiple variables

-This setup is typical for Kaggle competitions or exploratory data analysis projects where you want many ML algorithms available to experiment with.

-## Utilities

-random and time: Random number generation and timing operations
-check_output: Executes shell commands from Python

-This setup is typical for Kaggle competitions or exploratory data analysis projects where many ML algorithms available to experiment with.

 ## 3.2 Preview of the Data
 I have displayed the first 5 and last 5 rows of the DataFrame here to validate that I had download the corrct dataset.
 Also, the survived variable serves as the outcome (or dependent) variable, coded as 1 if the passenger survived and 0 if they did not.
 All other variables are independent (predictor) variables.
 While most variable names are self-explanatory, two merit clarification: SibSp denotes the number of siblings or spouses aboard the Titanic and Parch indicates the number of parents or children aboard the vessel.